StarksRepo/StarksRepo/README.md

 <h1>

 # :man_technologist: About Me :
 Hi, I'm Rickey!
 Welcome to my GitHub.
-I am a passoniate IT enthusiast with a focus on cybersecurity.
-My repository is created to further my skills and create homelabs that are completed in a controlled environment.
-I encourage you to have a look around and join me on this journey of forever learning..
+I am a passoniate Network Admin with a focus on cybersecurity.
+My repository is created to further my skills and on a mission—learning to break things before the bad guys do (but with permission, of course)!
 *   🧠  I’m working as an Network Administrator.
-*   ⚡  Fun fact : Jack of all Trades / Forever Learner.
+*   ⚡  Fun fact : .
   # Skills
 [![My Skills](https://skillicons.dev/icons?i=azure,powershell,linux,kali,apple)](https://skillicons.dev)
 # Homelabs: